harriebird/ctf-scoreboard/README.md

 ### Installation
 1. Clone the repository of this project.
+2. Set a `SECRET_KEY` in the settings file located at `src/scoreboard/settings.py`.
-2. Run `deploy.sh` to automate the the preparation of the following:
+3. Run `deploy.sh` to automate the preparation of the following:
    * Creation of virtual environment
    * Installation of the required dependencies.
    * Setting up of the initial configuration of `local_settings.py`
    * Migration of models and static collection

 ### Running the Application
 While on the root project directory, run `run.sh` to launch the application on port 1337.